Michael Amadio: Major junior

-During the 2015–16 season, Amadio scored a franchise record of 50 goals and was nominated for the Red Tilson Trophy and William Hanley Trophy.
+Ahead of the 2015–16 season, Amadio was named the captain of the Battalion.
+He scored a franchise record of 50 goals that season in 68 games, registering 98 points and was nominated for the Red Tilson Trophy and William Hanley Trophy.
 Amadio was named the winner of the William Hanley Trophy on April 22, 2016, and was later selected for the OHL Second All-Star Team.